manpagez: man pages & more

 Execute the vacuum or analyze commands in parallel by running njobs

 commands simultaneously.
-This option reduces the time of the
+This option may reduce the processing time

 vacuumdb will open njobs connections to the database, so make sure